 Caitria and Morgan came up with an idea to help match local communities with resources in case of a disaster.
 They came up with the idea after a tornado destroyed their home.

-Sajal Hathi and Tara Roberts came up with the idea for girl tank.
-It’s a crowd funding platform specifically for women and girls.
+Sajal Hathi and Tara Roberts came up with the idea for girl tank, which is a crowd funding platform specifically for women and girls.
 It’s already reached 1500 women in over 104 countries.

-Toyota is also the presenting sponsor of the Women in the World Summit.
-It celebrates women innovators, women inventors and social entrepreneurs from around the world.
-Women in the World Summit features women who are making a difference in the world.
+Toyota is also the presenting sponsor of the Women in the World Summit which celebrates women innovators, women inventors and social entrepreneurs from around the world.
+Women in the World Summit features women artists, industry icons, grassroots activists, and women CEOs who are making a difference in the world.
 Women who are fighting poverty and violence in war-torn countries.